Skip to main content

 • What it is: A program that holds your bill at an earlier level or caps future growth.

 • Who can get it: Only homeowners in localities that adopted this tool.
-Good examples are Virginia Beach, Richmond, and Henrico County’s RECAP.
+Good examples are Virginia Beach, Richmond, and Henrico RECAP.

 • How it helps: It can protect you from fast-rising assessments even if you do not qualify for a large exemption.
-As of March 2026, Henrico’s latest official RECAP page lists income up to $125,000 and net worth up to $750,000; call 804-501-4263 to confirm current-year use.
+As of May 2026, Henrico lists RECAP income up to $125,000 and net worth up to $750,000, with an April 1 filing deadline and first-time or hardship cases considered through December 31.

 • How to apply: Ask whether the locality lets you choose between an exemption and a freeze or cap.